Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 The sputum sample is examined under a microscope to look for tuberculosis bacteria and is used to grow the bacteria in a culture.
 Microscopic examination provides results much faster than a culture but is less accurate.
 It detects only about half the cases of tuberculosis identified by culture.
 However, traditional cultures do not provide results for many weeks because tuberculosis bacteria grow slowly.
 For this reason, treatment of people who may have tuberculosis is often begun while doctors wait for results of sputum examination and culture.
 A widely available culture test can routinely identify Mycobacterium tuberculosis growth within 21 days.

 Tests that increase the amount of the bacteria's genetic material (called nucleic acid amplification tests) can confirm the presence of Mycobacterium tuberculosis in 24 to 48 hours.
+A new version of this test can produce results in 2 hours.
 A sample of sputum is often used, but samples of other tissues such as a lymph node can be used if needed.

-Genetic tests can also rapidly identify bacteria that are resistant to some of the usual drugs used to treat tuberculosis and thus can help doctors choose effective treatment.
+Genetic tests can also rapidly tell whether tuberculosis bacteria are resistant to some of the usual drugs used to treat tuberculosis and thus can help doctors choose effective treatment.
 These tests detect mutations in the bacteria's genes that enable them to resist treatment with certain drugs.

 Skin test for tuberculosis

-A tuberculin skin test (also called a Mantoux test or PPD for purified protein derivative) is done by injecting a small amount of protein derived from tuberculosis bacteria between the layers of the skin, usually on the forearm.
+A tuberculin skin test (also called a Mantoux test) using purified protein derivative (PPD) is done by injecting a small amount of protein derived from tuberculosis bacteria between the layers of the skin, usually on the forearm.
 A pale bump appears immediately, then goes away in a few hours.
 This bump means only that the test was done correctly.
 About 2 or 3 days later, the injection site is checked.
 Swelling that feels firm to the touch and is larger than a certain size indicates a positive result.
 Redness around the site without swelling is not positive.

 Some people who are very ill or who have a weakened immune system (such as those with HIV infection) may not respond to the skin test even if they are infected with tuberculosis.

-Although a tuberculin skin test is one of the most useful tests for diagnosing tuberculosis, it indicates only that an infection by the bacteria has occurred some time in the past.
-It does not indicate whether the infection is currently active.
+Although a tuberculin skin test is one of the most useful tests for diagnosing tuberculosis, it indicates only that a person was infected by Mycobacterium tuberculosis or related bacteria or received a tuberculosis vaccine at some point.
+It does not indicate whether the infection is definitely tuberculosis or that the infection is currently active.

-Also, results may indicate tuberculosis when it is not present (false-positive results) because people have a closely related infection Infections Caused by Bacteria Related to Tuberculosis (TB) The bacteria that cause tuberculosis (TB) are classified as mycobacteria.
-Many types of mycobacteria exist.
-Many of the types that do not cause tuberculosis (called nontuberculous mycobacteria)... read more (which is usually harmless) or have been recently vaccinated against tuberculosis Vaccination for tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more .
+That is, results may indicate tuberculosis when it is not present (false-positive results) because people have a closely related infection Infections Caused by Bacteria Related to Tuberculosis (TB) Many species of mycobacteria exist.
+The species Mycobacterium tuberculosis is the one that causes tuberculosis.
+The other mycobacteria species that cause disease are discussed here.
+These... read more (which is usually harmless) or have been recently vaccinated against tuberculosis Vaccination for tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .

 Results may also indicate no tuberculosis when it is present (false-negative).
 But usually, results are false-negative only in people who